 Your plan premium is due in our office by the 25th of the month.
-If we have not received your premium payment by the 5th day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your premium within two months.
+If we have not received your payment by the 5th day of the following month, we will send you a notice telling you that your plan membership will end if we do not receive your premium within two calendar months.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your premium on time, please contact Member Services to see if we can direct you to programs that will help with your plan premium.
-(Phone numbers for Member Services are printed on the back cover of this booklet.)
+If you are having trouble paying your premium on time, please contact Member Services to see if we can direct you to programs that will help with your costs.

 If we end your membership because you did not pay your premium, you will have health coverage under Original Medicare.

-If we end your membership with the plan because you did not pay your plan premium, then you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
-During the annual enrollment period, you may either join a stand-alone prescription drug plan or a health plan that also provides drug coverage.
-(If you go without "creditable" drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)
+In addition, you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
+(If you go without creditable drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)

 At the time we end your membership, you may still owe us for premiums you have not paid.
-We have the right to pursue collection of the premiums you owe.
+We have the right to pursue collection of the amount you owe.
 In the future, if you want to enroll again in our plan (or another plan that we offer), you will need to pay the amount you owe before you can enroll.

-If you think we have wrongfully ended your membership, you have a right to ask us to reconsider this decision by making a complaint.
-Chapter 9, Section 10 of this booklet tells how to make a complaint.
-If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your premiums within our grace period, you can ask us to reconsider this decision by calling 850-523-7441 or 1-877-247-6512 between the hours of 8:00 a.m. to 8:00 p.m., seven days a week between October 1 and March 31, and 8:00 a.m. to 8:00 p.m., Monday through Friday, between April 1 and September 30.
-TTY users should call 850-383-3534 or 1-877-870-8943.
+If you think we have wrongfully ended your membership, you can make a complaint (also called a grievance); see Chapter 9 for how to file a complaint.
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium within our grace period, you can make a complaint.
+For complaints, we will review our decision again.
+Chapter 9, Section 10 of this document tells how to make a complaint, or you can call us at 1-877-247-6512 between 8:00 a.m. to 8:00 p.m., seven days a week between October 1 and March 31, and 8:00 a.m. to 8:00 p.m., Monday through Friday, between April 1 and September

+30. TTY users should call 1-877-870-8943.
 You must make your request no later than 60 days after the date your membership ends.

-Section 7.2 Can we change your monthly plan premium during the year?
+Section 5.2 Can we change your monthly plan premium during the year?